patriziawatlington/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to complex, hard-to-maintain code.
 It's better to write clear, simple code first and optimize only where needed.

+# 2023-12-10
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help improve your programming skills:

+1. Break down large projects into smaller, manageable tasks.
+2. Use version control systems like Git to keep track of your code and collaborate with others.
+3. Learn to write clean, concise code that is easy to understand and maintain.
+Avoid using hard-to-read variables or complex logic.
+4. Always comment your Code.
+Write short, descriptive comments that explain what each section of code does.
+5. Practice good programming habits like organizing your files and using consistent naming conventions.
+6. Stay up-do-date with new programming languages, libraries, tools, frameworks, etc. It will make you a better programmer.
+7. Don't be afraid to ask for help or to learn from others' code.
+There is always something to gain from studying the work of others, especially when it comes to programming.
+8. Keep a log of what you learn and the problems you encounter.
+Reviewing your past experiences can help prevent you from making the same mistakes again.
+9. Be patient with yourself and your learning process.
+Everyone learns at their own pace, so don' t get discouraged if you don 't master something immediately.
+By following these tips and staying dedicated to your craft, you will continue to improve as a programmer and become more successful in what